How To Keep Your Tent Cool In Hot Weather

 4. Make Use Of The Breeze

-However, you can use weather checking apps to see in which direction and at what speed the wind will be blowing.
-Another trick to check the direction of the air is that just wet your finger and hold it up for a few seconds.
-The cold side of finger will indicate the direction of blowing wind.
+However, you can use weather-checking apps to see in which direction and at what speed the wind will be blowing.
+Another trick to check the direction of the air is just wet your finger and hold it up for a few seconds.
+The cold side of a finger will indicate the direction of the blowing wind.

 5. Take Your Tent Down During The Day